RisimaGala/CurrencyConverter1/README.md

 # Using Node.js (if installed)
 npx http-server

-# Using PHP
-php -S localhost:8000
-Access the application at http://localhost:8000

 🧩 Usage Guide
 Enter Amount: Input the numerical value you want to convert